 Designed by one of the world’s most influential architects, VCU’s Institute for Contemporary Art will be an iconic new landmark for the city of Richmond and the Commonwealth of Virginia.

-The ICA will sit just off Interstate 95 at the corner of Broad and Belvidere streets, on one of the busiest crossroads in Richmond, creating a striking new gateway to the city and to VCU, thanks to an elegant design by Steven Holl Architects.
+The ICA is currently under construction at one of the most prominent crossroads in Richmond, the corner of Broad and Belvidere streets, just off of Interstate 95.
+When its completed, the ICA will create a striking new gateway to the city and to VCU, thanks to an elegant design by Steven Holl Architects.

 The ICA is working to ensure that it will earn LEED certification with its new building, which will mean lower operating costs, less environmental impact and a healthier environment for those using the facility.
 To achieve a LEED certification, great care has been paid to incorporate environmentally-friendly systems and resources whenever possible, including the use of geothermal wells for heating and cooling the building, three green roofs to absorb storm water and maximize insulation, and glass walls designed to exhaust heat in the summer and harness it in the winter.
 BCWH is the architect of record in Richmond.